 Braised Beef Stew with Okra and Smoked Sausage

-In this gumbolike stew, tender hunks of dried beef, beef chuck, and a smoked sausage called calabreza are simmered with okra.
+The author first sampled this Bahian dish, a gumbolike stew, at a restaurant near Salvador.
+In it, tender hunks of dried beef, beef chuck, and a smoked sausage called calabreza are simmered with okra.
+If you can’t find dried beef, replace it with an equivalent amount of beef chuck, but don’t soak it.

 - Freshly ground black pepper, to taste